ipetkov/crane/docs/API.md

   parent directory is named `.cargo`) are kept as-is.
   - Any changes to these files will invalidate the build cache
 * Any files named `Cargo.toml` are reduced via `cleanCargoToml` and the result is kept.
-Only the following changes will result in invalidating the build
+By default only the following changes will result in invalidating the build
   cache:
   - Any changes to listed dependencies
   - Any changes to feature definitions